Florida Woods Roaches

-The Florida Woods roach is dark reddish-brown to black in color and has a wide glossy body.
-At first it appears to be wingless, but does have very short wings just beneath its head.
+- The Florida Woods roach is dark reddish-brown to black in color, with a wide glossy body/li>